Growth of automorphisms of virtually special groups: The coarse-median preserving case

 Let $G\leq A_{\G}$ be convex-cocompact, equipped with the induced coarse median $m_{\G}$.
 If $H\leq G$ is convex-cocompact and $\varphi\in\Aut(G,m_{\G})$, then $\varphi(H)$ is again convex-cocompact \cite[Corollary~3.3]{Fio10a}.
 Because of convex-cocompactness, $H$ inherits a coarse median structure from $G$ and, if $\varphi(H)=H$, then the restriction $\varphi|_H$ is again coarse-median preserving.

 \begin{rmk} Coarse-median preserving automorphisms do not skew the factors of a direct product.
-More precisely, this means the following: Suppose that $G=G_1\x\dots\x G_k\x A$, where $A$ is free abelian while the $G_i$ are directly indecomposable and have trivial centre.
-By \Cref{lem:aut_preserve_factors}, each automorphism $\varphi\in\Aut(G)$ permutes the subgroups $\langle G_i,A\rangle$, and $\varphi$ leaves invariant the centre $A$.
-If we have $\varphi\in\Aut(G,m_{\G})$, then we can further conclude that $\varphi$ permutes the subgroups $G_i$ and that the restriction $\varphi|_A\in\Aut(A)$ has finite order.
-(See e.g.\ \cite[Definition~2.23]{Fio10e} and note that ``orthogonality'' is preserved by coarse-median preserving automorphisms.) \end{rmk}
+More precisely, this means the following: Suppose that $G=G_1\x\dots\x G_k\x A$, where $A$ is free abelian, while the $G_i$ are convex-cocompact, directly indecomposable and have trivial centre.
+If we have $\varphi\in\Aut(G,m_{\G})$, then $\varphi$ permutes the subgroups $G_i$, and the restriction $\varphi|_A\in\Aut(A)$ has finite order.
+(See \cite[Lemma~3.5]{Fio11a} and \cite[Definition~2.23]{Fio10e}, and note that ``orthogonality'' is preserved by coarse-median preserving automorphisms.) \end{rmk}

-The following is the most important property of coarse-median automorphisms for this article.
-This is the single reason why we were able to obtain the stronger \Cref{thmintro:cmp_aut} in this case (in comparison to \Cref{thmintro:general_aut}).
-This all derives from the fact that degenerations of coarse-median preserving automorphisms do not have any perverse lines (\Cref{thm:10e+}), and thus point-stabilisers of the degeneration are convex-cocompact in $G$ (using \Cref{cor:acc_implies_nice} from the appendix).
+The following is the most important property of coarse-median automorphisms for this article: this is the single reason why \Cref{thmintro:cmp_aut} is stronger than \Cref{thmintro:general_aut}.
+In turn, this derives from the fact that degenerations of coarse-median preserving automorphisms are particularly well-behaved, by \Cref{thm:10e-}(2a), and thus point-stabilisers of the degeneration are convex-cocompact in $G$, by \Cref{thm:acc_implies_nice}.